 [Photo: Selfie of a Mestiza woman with curly brown hair just below her chin and bangs and big brown eyes.
 She wears a collared blouse with a flowered scarf tied at the collar and large cat-eye glasses with cat print frames.
 She gazes pensively to the camera.
 Behind her a Frida Kahlo poster showing a portrait of the artist and text in Spanish: Recuerdos de Frida (Frida’s Memories)]

 We’ve also received support in various ways from many other broader community members, and from many other people among AWN’s leadership, staff, and volunteers.

-Among the many, many others whose work has helped the fund grow, we particularly appreciate the support and solidarity of Deepinder K. Goraya (Deepa), Shain M. Neumeier, Anna McClain, and Lori Berkowitz.
+Among the many, many others whose work has helped the fund grow past and present, we particularly appreciate the support and solidarity of Anna McClain, Deepinder K. Goraya (Deepa), Elesia Ashkenazy, Lori Berkowitz, Megan E. Kennedy, and Shain M. Neumeier.